MaastrichtU-Library/omekas-docker/README.md

 1. Copy the example database config for Omeka S
     ```
-    cp omeka-s/example_database.ini omeka-s/secret_database.ini
+    cp omeka-s/config/example_database.ini omeka-s/config/database.ini
     ```

-1. Edit the `secret_database.ini` file with a text editor and enter the same values for:
+1. Edit the `database.ini` file with a text editor and enter the same values for:
     ```
     user     =
     password =